mmiermans/solver2048/doc/building.md

 ## Streaming server

-The game engine's progress can [streamed live over the internet](http://32768.eu).
-The server reponsible for this stream can be set up using the following steps:
+The game engine's progress can be [streamed live over the internet](http://32768.eu), and the following steps tell you how to accomplish this:

 1. Refresh your package index: `sudo apt-get update`
 2. Install LAMP server: `sudo apt-get install lamp-server^ `